Dungyichao/OPC_Data_Access/README.md

 For example, we have 25 Temperature Indicater on the production line, we therefore name the first one as TIC001, and the second one as TIC002, .... and all the way to TIC025.

 ## 2.2 Interprete Values on the Screen
-We will now explain what shows on the below graph
+We will now explain what shows on the below graphic
 <p align="center">
 <img src="/image/faceplate_view_1.jpg" height="100%" width="100%">
 	Instrument Faceplate View